-Once the first phase delivers ROI, your organization will want to deploy MDM to solve additional problems across additional data domains, other departments or using more and more sources.
+Once the first phase delivers ROI, your organization will want to deploy MDM to solve additional problems across additional data domains and other departments or use more and more sources.
 The MDM journey involves striking a balance between completing the initial phase in a reasonable time without impacting the second or third phases.
 You have to set expectations appropriately.

-To understand why management is core to the program, you have to review a definition of master data management.
+To understand why management is core to the program, you have to review the definition of master data management.
 MDM is an ongoing business and IT function that incorporates other disciplines to achieve that enterprise-wide “system of record” for core business activities.
 It acts as a foundation on which to develop, maintain and monitor information governance.
-It is that collaboration and coordination of various processes, people and technology that requires management.
+It is the collaboration and coordination of various processes, people, and technology that requires management.
 This definition of MDM informs what it can do for your organization and how it supports governance initiatives.

 MDM is more than a technology platform or a set of tools.
-It is a discipline that provides a consistent understanding of master data entities and designed to accommodate, control and manage changes in your master data assets.
-Data changes, and data quality changes.
+It is a discipline that provides a consistent understanding of master data entities and is designed to accommodate, control, and manage changes in your master data assets.
+Data changes and data quality changes.
 What shouldn’t change is that single version of the truth.

-The IT vendor should collaborate with you to build the business case, to figure out how to secure executive sponsorship and to sell MDM internally.
+The IT vendor should collaborate with you to build the business case, figure out how to secure executive sponsorship and sell MDM internally.
 A good IT partner will help manage the risk inherent in bringing in new projects.
-Finally, a successful partnership between an organization and IT vendor will help bring the people and processes and technology together.
+Finally, a successful partnership between an organization and an IT vendor will help bring the people and processes, and technology together.
 Also, you will gain access to best practices on information governance.